-A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may use electronic communications with students who are currently enrolled in the district.
+A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may use School Status to communicate with students who are currently enrolled in the district.
+All other formats of electronic communication must be approved by the principal.
 The employee must comply with the provisions outlined below.
-Electronic communications between all other employees and students who are enrolled in the district through are prohibited.
-Employees are not required to provide students with their personal phone number or e-mail address.
+Electronic communications which is not related to instruction or student activities are prohibited.
+Employees are not required to provide students with their personal phone number or email address.